 Steel crochet hooks are used for delicate crochet work, bead crochet, doilies, and lacework.

-Steel crochet hooks are made from steel or sometimes nickel plated steel.
+Steel crochet hooks are made from steel or nickel plated steel.

 Standard Vs. Steel Crochet Hooks